YINI-lang/YINI-spec/YINI-Specification.md

 - Inline object members MUST use `:` in strict mode.
 In lenient mode, implementations MAY also accept `=` inside inline objects, but `:` remains canonical.

 #### 12.2.5.
 Document Terminator
+**Note:** The authoritative syntax and placement rules for the document terminator are defined in Section 3.5, "Document Terminator".
+This section restates the validation requirements by mode.

 - In lenient mode, the terminator is optional.
 - In strict mode, the terminator is required.
 - See Section 3.5, "Document Terminator", for terminator syntax.